TheAssassin/mediaplayer-setup/Kodi/guisettings.xml.md

 __Note:__ It may be necessary to also install an add-on to support German; to be investigated.

 ### On an already-running system (is reverted upon Kodi factory reset)

-Why is this spread out over n settings?
-It would be neat to select "German" and have _everything_ German with just one setting.
-Maybe even based on geo-ip location.

 ```
 sed -i -e 's|<setting id="locale.activekeyboardlayout">.*</setting>|<setting id="locale.activekeyboardlayout">German QWERTZ</setting>|g' ~/.kodi/userdata/guisettings.xml